tina77fritz/privacy-preserving-data-systems/design.md

 - `CENTRAL_DP + ITEM`
 - `LOCAL_DP + AGGREGATE`

+# Runtime Plane: Contract-Driven Execution Under Privacy Constraints

+The Runtime Plane is the execution substrate of the privacy-aware data system.
+Its sole responsibility is to materialize features under the exact representation constraints compiled by the Control Plane.
+It does not make privacy decisions, reinterpret policy, or adapt representation choices at runtime.
+Instead, it enforces privacy as a structural invariant of the dataflow.

+This separation is intentional.
+In conventional data systems, privacy enforcement is often implemented as a collection of runtime checks, query rewrites, or access-layer filters.
+Such mechanisms are inherently fragile: they depend on correct operator ordering, consistent query patterns, and human discipline.
+In contrast, the Runtime Plane is designed to eliminate unsafe intermediate representations by construction.
+It only executes pipelines whose representation form has already been proven privacy-feasible.

+At the center of the Runtime Plane is a versioned `ContractBundle`, produced by the Control Plane.
+This contract specifies the schema, trust boundary, granularity, transformation semantics, safeguards, and DP configuration under which a feature is allowed to exist.
+Runtime does not possess the authority to widen any of these dimensions.

+## Representation-First Execution Semantics

+The fundamental design principle of the Runtime Plane is that privacy risk is dominated by representation choices, not by downstream query operators.
+Accordingly, runtime execution is structured around representation-level constraints rather than operator-level enforcement.

+Every runtime path—`LOCAL`, `SHUFFLE`, and `CENTRAL`—shares a common semantic foundation:

+*   A deterministic `TransformPlan` defines how raw signals are mapped into a policy-safe semantic form.
+*   Contribution bounding ensures that no single entity can dominate any aggregate.
+*   Aggregation is performed strictly at the granularity approved by the Control Plane.
+*   Safeguards (e.g., k-thresholds, downgrade rules) are enforced as invariants over the materialized representation.
+*   Noise injection occurs only at representation-approved boundaries.

+This architecture ensures that privacy guarantees are enforced structurally, rather than opportunistically.

+## Boundary-Specific Semantics

+The Runtime Plane supports three execution boundaries—`LOCAL`, `SHUFFLE`, and `CENTRAL`—each corresponding to a different trust radius and attribution model.
+These are not deployment choices; they are representation constraints compiled into the contract.

+### Local Path

+In the `LOCAL` path, all privacy-sensitive transformations occur on the client.
+Raw signals are transformed, bucketized, contribution-bounded, encoded, and randomized before transmission.
+The server only observes randomized reports.

+This path enforces unlinkability and attribution protection by ensuring that the server never sees raw or semi-raw feature values.
+The estimator at the server reconstructs aggregates in expectation, but no individual report is semantically meaningful.

+The `LOCAL` path is structurally incapable of producing linkable raw features, regardless of downstream access controls.

+### Shuffle Path

+In the `SHUFFLE` path, attribution is broken through message mixing.
+Clients emit lightly transformed or randomized messages that are passed through a shuffler which permutes and batches reports before forwarding them to the server.

+This breaks sender–message linkage without requiring full local randomization.
+The server aggregates shuffled messages and applies an estimator to reconstruct statistics.
+Optional central noise may be layered on top.

+The `SHUFFLE` path occupies an intermediate trust envelope: higher fidelity than pure local DP, but with structural unlinkability guarantees stronger than central DP alone.

+### Central Path

+In the `CENTRAL` path, raw signals are processed within a server-side trust boundary under strict isolation. `TransformPlan` and contribution bounding are applied server-side, followed by pre-aggregation into ephemeral staging tables.

+These staging tables are **not** treated as analytics assets.
+They are subject to TTL, isolation, access restrictions, and segmentation policies compiled into the `ContractBundle`.
+Small-cell exposure is structurally prevented via k-threshold filters and downgrade rules before any release.

+Noise is injected only at release time.
+No unsafe intermediate representation is ever materialized into a long-lived, queryable form.

+## Contract-Driven Determinism

+A defining property of the Runtime Plane is that it is contract-driven and deterministic.

+Given a `ContractBundle` **C** and an input event stream **E**, the released table **T** is a pure function:

+**T = Runtime(C, E)**

+All runtime behavior—schema shape, grouping keys, aggregation resolution, transformation semantics, safeguard enforcement, and noise configuration—is fixed by the contract.

+This eliminates the possibility of privacy drift caused by query evolution, operator reordering, or downstream misuse.
+If a representation is not encoded in the contract, it cannot be materialized at runtime.

+## Structural Safeguards and Downgrade Semantics

+The Runtime Plane enforces structural safeguards that are invariant under data distribution shift.

+The most important of these is the *downgrade mechanism*: if any aggregate cell violates the minimum support threshold `k_min`, the runtime does not suppress or mask the cell.
+Instead, it re-aggregates the entire feature at the next coarser granularity approved by the Control Plane.

+This ensures that:
+1.  small-cell exposure cannot occur even under skew or drift,
+2.  privacy violations are resolved by representation change, not output filtering,
+3.  the system degrades gracefully toward safer semantic forms.

+This mechanism guarantees that the released representation always lies within the feasible privacy envelope defined by the Control Plane.

+## Why the Runtime Plane Is Necessary

+The Runtime Plane exists because privacy failures in production systems almost never arise from incorrect noise formulas.
+They arise from:

+*   unsafe intermediate tables being accidentally materialized,
+*   joins that reintroduce identifiers,
+*   analysts querying raw or semi-raw staging data,
+*   small cells leaking sensitive information under skew,
+*   downstream queries widening the trust envelope implicitly.

+The Runtime Plane eliminates these failure modes by construction.
+It treats staging as *raw within boundary*, treats materialized outputs as the only safe artifacts, and enforces representation constraints as non-negotiable invariants.

+## Role in the Overall Architecture

+*   **The Control Plane** determines *what representations are allowed to exist*.
+*   **The Runtime Plane** ensures that *no other representations can exist*.

+Together, they transform privacy from an access-layer concern into a representation-layer invariant.
+This is the core architectural shift of the system.

 # Control Plane: Formal Definitions for C2 / C3 / C4

 This section formalizes the core computational objects used by the Control Plane: